-Industries and the vast majority of homes in the Twin Cities metropolitan area are connected to one of seven wastewater treatment plants through an extensive network of sewer pipes.
+Industries and the vast majority of homes in the Twin Cities metropolitan area are connected to one of the Council's wastewater treatment plants through an extensive network of sewer pipes.

 Wastewater Treatment Plants